apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 - The first range (2..<4) provides the least significant bits
 - The second range (6..<8) provides the more significant bits

-When reading this field, Swift MMIO combines the bits from both ranges into a single logical value:
+When you read this field, Swift MMIO combines the bits from both ranges into a single logical value:

 ```swift
 let status = DeviceStatus(unsafeAddress: 0x40000000)